Hands-on Natural Building

 -

 Workshop happens regardless of weather.
-If it is raining, we will do inside work or activities.
 If weather is very warm, we will do the more physical parts of the workshop in the mornings when it is cooler, so the schedule each day will remain flexible to adjust to weather conditions.

 Overnight Camping available at $10/night